 Environmental Engineering | Water Sustainability | Public Health

-Organic Micropollutants in New York Surface Water and Groundwater
+Organic Micropollutants in New York Surface Waters and Groundwater

 2017 - present

 In collaboration with Prof. Sharon Moran at SUNY-ESF, the Upstate Freshwater Institute, and the New York State Federation of Lake Associations, we completed an exploratory study to evaluate the feasibility of establishing a citizen-based framework for monitoring organic micropollutants in New York inland lakes (see Shiru's article on this work).
 We are also collaborating with the Upstate Freshwater Institute to characterize the sources and fate of organic micropollutants in the Onondaga Lake-Three Rivers system in central NY.

 In collaboration with Prof. Christa Kelleher (Earth Sciences) and Prof. Rebecca Schewe (Maxwell) at SU, we are investigating how hydrological processes drive the occurrence and transport of organic micropollutants in streams.

 In collaboration with USGS scientists Patrick Phillips and Irene Fisher at the New York Water Science Center, we are characterizing the formation pathways of transformation products of septic-derived organic micropollutants in shallow groundwater and hydrologically connected water supplies on Long Island, NY.